 Inventory, lb : 0

-White Akebi fruit is available in the fall.
+White Akebi is available for a limited season in the early fall.

 White Akebi, botanically classified as Akebia quinata, is a rare variety that belongs to the Lardizabalaceae family.
 The oblong fruits were first discovered growing wild in the forests in northern Japan and are also sometimes known as White Akebia and the White Chocolate vine, named after their strongly scented flowers.
 There are several other varieties of akebi appearing in brown, purple, grey, and violet hues with varying flavors and appearances, and in local markets, all the varieties may be found generally labeled as akebi.
 White Akebi is considered to be one of the rarer akebi varieties, and the sprawling vines are primarily grown as an ornamental.
 The fruits are also sometimes sold as specialty items in local Japanese markets and are promoted as an exotic gift for friends and family.

 White Akebi is a good source of vitamin C, which is an antioxidant that can protect the body against environmental aggressors, boost the immune system, and provide anti-inflammatory properties.
 The fruit also contains zinc, vitamin B6, calcium, and potassium.